dhornbein/democrats.com/README.md

 The home page is constructed using `front-page.php` and is basically just a blog roll.
 It displays the most recent posts.

+### Logo and Tagline

+You'll need to set the logo and tagline for the site.
+Tagline shows up at the top, logo will display in the header.

 ### Hero Post

 The "top" post will be displayed prominently at the top of the site.
 It will either be the most recent or the most recent *stick post*. e.g. if you want an older post to show up at the top, make it sticky.
 If the post has a featured image it will show up in the background with a blue overlay.